feldera/feldera/docs/tutorials/time-series.md

 We recommend choosing conservative `LATENESS` values, leaving sufficient time for any delayed inputs to arrive.
-In practice, this may require accounting for potential upstream failures, such as an IoT devices losing cloud connectivity.
+In practice, this may require accounting for potential upstream failures, such as an IoT device losing cloud connectivity.

 ### Lateness example